visit-dav/visit/src/doc/cli_manual/functions.rst

 ::

   GetPickOutput() -> string
-  GetPickOutputObject() -> dictionary

 return type : string
     GetPickOutput returns a string containing the output from the last pick.
-    GetPickOutputObject returns a dictionary produced by the last pick.

 **Description:**

     The GetPickOutput returns a string object that contains the output from the last pick.
-    GetPickOutputObject returns a dictionary object containing output from the last pick

 **Example:**